amrisi/amr-guidelines/amr.md

 `:name`, plus some a couple of other properties that describe it.

-(c) The text contains *multiple* English words vying for the same `:instance` slot.
+(c) The text contains *multiple* English words vying for the same *instance* slot.
 This happens occasionally.
-Because `:instance` is the only relation that cannot physically appear twice in AMR, we instead open up the inverse of `:domain` , i.e. the role `:mod`
+Because *instance* is the only relation that cannot physically appear twice in AMR, we instead open up the inverse of `:domain` , i.e. the role `:mod`

 ```lisp